-A call option is a contract that gives the holder the right, but not the obligation, to buy one Bitcoin at a specified Strike price at a specified Expiration.
-The buyer pays a premium to a seller for this right.
+A call option is a contract that gives the holder the right, but not the obligation, to buy bitcoin at a specified strike price at a specified expiration.
+The buyer pays a premium to the seller for this right.

-Example: Let’s say you think the price of Bitcoin is going up.
-In this example, you would buy to open a call position.
-Buying a call option gives you the right to purchase Bitcoin from the option seller for the agreed-upon strike price.
+Buying a call option gives you the right to purchase bitcoin from the option seller for the strike price.

-In our example you buy one call option, at a strike price of $10,000 with a premium of $1,000 (cost to purchase the call option) that expires in six months.
-In order to purchase this contract, you will need to fund your LedgerX account with $1,000.
+To buy the option, you need to fund your account with $1,000.
 Upon executing the trade, the $1,000 will be transferred from your account to the seller’s account and you will now hold one open call position.